 Inland villages: Betancuria, Tuineje and Pajara.

-From the ancient capital of Fuerteventura to a converted fishing village, passing through some of the most important gastronomic locations: if you want to explore a new side of the Canary Islands, you cannot miss a visit to the three villages of Betancuria, Tuineje and Pajara.
+If you want to explore a new side of the Canary Islands, you cannot miss a visit to the three villages of Betancuria, Tuineje and Pajara.

 Below we see what are the strengths of each of these destinations to include in your next trip to Fuerteventura.